4kap0/BERT_Sentiment_Classification/README.md

 run `main.py` : `python main.py`

-# If you're learning from scratch
+# If you want to train a model from scratch

 1. run `model.py` to initialize model.
 2. run `train.py` to train.